Content & Internet marketing strategies, 2013

 - Social media marketing is driven by content

-You might be wondering why I have spent the better half of this article outlining why blogging and social media marketing have failed, only to say that content is really important for Internet marketing and social media.
+You might be wondering why I have spent the better half of this article outlining why blogging and social media have failed, only to say that content is really important.

 The answer is that the problem was not blogging or social media, but how businesses were using them.